jonschipp/quiz/README.md

 Read from the quizzes:
 ```
-quiz.php -f FreeBSD/ports.txt -n
+quiz.php -f FreeBSD/ports.txt -n -d "."

 -f	- Specifies the quiz file.
 -n	- (optional) No choices.
-Changes the quiz type to "fill in the blank"
+Changes the quiz type to "fill in the blank".
+-d	- (optional) Set the delimiter character.
+If not specified, the delimiter is ",".
 ```

 [More info](http://www.amazon.com/Make-It-Stick-Successful-Learning/dp/0674729013)